Karan-zenocraft/chris/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 2. The second screenshot shows the widget on the Widget Management Page in the backend.

 == Changelog ==

+= 6.6.0 =
+* Added option to display only the default thumbnail
+* Updated *.pot file and translations
+* Tested successfully with WordPress 5.2.4
+* Updated screenshot of widget in the backend

 = 6.5.1 =
 * Tested successfully with WordPress 5.2.1